PrithviGowda16/events-explorer/README.md

 ##  Notes on Improvements (if more time were available)

--  List of 6–10 mock events from local JSON file.
 -  Add filters by date and category, not just location.
 -  Add event cover images to enhance UI and storytelling.
 -  Add buttons to share events via WhatsApp, Twitter, or Facebook.